AlisonWen/Resources-for-CS-students/README.md

 # Resources-for-CS-students
-Some tools that school doesn't teach but come handy when interacting with our computers and learning new knowledge.
+Some tools that school doesn't teach but come in handy when interacting with our computers and learning new knowledge.

 ## Content